decred/dcrpool/README.md

 ## Pool Fees

-In mining pool mode pool fees collected by the pool operator are for maintaining a connection to the decred network for the delivery of work to mining clients, the submission of solved work by mining clients to the network and processing of block rewards based on work contributed by participting accounts.
+In mining pool mode pool fees collected by the pool operator are for maintaining a connection to the decred network, the delivery of work to mining clients, the submission of solved work by mining clients to the network, and processing of block rewards based on work contributed by participting accounts.

 ## Transaction fees